Type: Towns & Villages

 Late 17th-century royal residence, particularly associated with Queen Charlotte and Queen Victoria.0.8 miles away

-Kris Cruisers operates one of the largest fleets of day boats seating up to 6, 8, 10 and 12...1.12 miles away
+Kris Cruisers operates one of the largest fleets of boats on the River Thames with day boats...1.12 miles away

 Windsor Farm Shop